 U.S. Department of State

-AEIF provides alumni of U.S. sponsored and facilitated exchange programs with funding to expand on skills gained during their exchange experience to design and implement innovative solutions to global challenges facing their community.
+AEIF provides alumni of U.S. government-sponsored and facilitated exchange programs with funding to expand on skills gained during their exchange experience to design and implement innovative solutions to global challenges facing their community.
 Since its inception in 2011, AEIF has funded nearly 500 alumni-led projects around the world through a competitive global competition.
+This year, AEIF 2023 will support United States’ commitment to support international and domestic efforts restore Burma’s path to inclusive democracy, increasing the country’s long-term stability and economic prosperity.

-U.S. EMBASSY in Rangoon will accept public service projects proposed and managed by teams of at least two (2) alumni that support the following themes:
+U.S. Embassy in Rangoon will accept public service projects proposed and managed by teams of at least two (2) U.S. Exchange alumni that support the following themes:

 Program Performance Period: Proposed programs should be completed in one year timeframe or less.